photoprism/photoprism-docs/docs/license/assets.md

 company name or designation, domain name, social media profile/handle, or in any other manner, see [Trademark and Brand Guidelines](https://photoprism.app/trademark).

-Because some Digital Assets are licensed to us only for direct distribution, we cannot redistribute them under a more permissive license for other purposes.
-If the author or copyright holder has not released them under a permissive license, you must obtain a license before using them in your own work, whether commercial or non-commercial in nature.

-The names of authors, copyright holders, and contributors may NOT be used to promote any products or services without their prior written permission.
+The names of authors, copyright holders, and contributors may not be used to promote any products or services without their prior written permission.

 THESE DIGITAL ASSETS ARE PROVIDED “AS IS” AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES,